phzhou/Tetris/README.md

 # Tetris

 A sample Android game of Tetris.
-The aim for this project is to provide a tutorial process to Facebook SDK integration with gaming apps.
+The aim for this project is to provide a template gaming app that you can practice integrating Facebook SDK.
+For any Facebook developer resources or technical documents, you should use the [Facebook Developers Site](https://developers.facebook.com/apps/).

 The main project structure:
 - activities: Implementation of the various activities (views) in the game